wrznr/latex-modules-currvita/content_en.md

 .fifty[
 - LaTeX as part of the library's educational offerings
 - **Goals:**
-  + Establish LaTeX as a typesetting program
+  + Establish LaTeX as a typesetting program: Empower you to create professional documents
-  + Strengthen *computer literacy*
+  + Strengthen *computer literacy* for academic and professional success
-  + Support scientific professionalism
+  + Support scientific professionalism: Provide tools for high-quality scientific communication ]
-]
 .fifty[
 <img src="img/program_en.svg">